joehendrix/lean-libuv/README.md

 LibUV does not provide a function to see if a handle has been closed, so we set the stream handle loop field to null if the stream has fully closed, but not freed.
 The finalize procedure for a stream must detect this and free the object.

-## Limitations

-We do not allow any of the `lean-libuv` types to be shared between Lean tasks.
-All libuv types should be accessed in a single thread, and attempting to reference LibUV types from multiple tasks will result in a runtime error.